 To be offered a place in a course you must:

 - be eligible to be considered by meeting the academic requirements of the institution and the specific entrance requirements of the course

 - have paid the UAC processing charge.

 Each institution sets its own admission requirements.
 Read the individual institution entries for details.

 The most common course requirement is to meet a particular course cut-off.
 Cut-offs indicate the lowest selection rank accepted for entry into a course.
-For most Year 12 students their selection rank is their ATAR.
-If an institution allocates bonus points to you for a particular course, your selection rank for that course will then = your ATAR + bonus points.
+For most Year 12 students, their selection rank is their ATAR.
+If an institution allocates bonus points to you for a particular course, your selection rank for that course will be your ATAR + bonus points.

-Some courses also require you to have achieved a specified standard in an HSC course before you can be considered for an offer.
-These are course prerequisites.
+In addition to meeting a cut-off, some courses also require you to have completed (or to have achieved a specified standard in) an HSC course before you can be considered for an offer.
+These are called prerequisites.

-Other courses have additional selection criteria, such as a personal statement, questionnaire, portfolio, audition, interview or test, which are considered either instead of, or together with, your academic qualification.
+Some courses also have additional selection criteria such as a personal statement, questionnaire, portfolio, audition, interview or test, which are considered either instead of, or together with, the ATAR.

 Finally, special requirements and policies apply to students in health/welfare-related and teacher education courses.